nikul-patel/laravel-chat-agent/README.md

 - The HTTP controller (`app/Http/Controllers/Api/ChatController.php`) delegates to `App\Services\ChatAgentService` for orchestration.
 - The service coordinates OpenAI requests, resolves MCP tool calls, persists history, and enforces role-aware constraints.
 - MCP routes live in `routes/ai.php`; REST/chat widget routes live in `routes/web.php`.
-- Front-end assets: `resources/js/chat-widget.js` and `resources/css/chat-widget.css` (imported via `resources/js/app.js` and `resources/css/app.css`).
+- Front-end assets: Livewire view + Alpine controller in `packages/soha/chat/resources/views/livewire/chat-widget.blade.php` with styles delivered via Vite (`resources/css/app.css`).
+- To sync view tweaks from the package into your app, run `php artisan vendor:publish --tag=soha-chat-views --force` (the publish step copies to `resources/views/vendor/soha-chat`).
+- Feature toggles: `config/soha-chat.php` exposes `features.show_reset` and `features.show_theme_toggle` so teams can disable the reset button or theme switcher when embedding the widget elsewhere.
+- Translations: publish the language file with `php artisan vendor:publish --tag=soha-chat-lang --force` if you want to override the built-in end-user messaging.

 ## Using the Chat Widget
-- Visit any page rendered with the default layout and click the “Ask SOHA” button in the bottom-right corner.
+- Visit any page rendered with the default layout and click the “Chat with SOHA” bubble in the bottom-right corner (or press `⌘/Ctrl + K`).
-- The widget automatically hydrates the latest 100 messages from the server and stores a local cache for snappy reloads.
+- The widget remembers whether you left it open or closed (persisted to `localStorage`) so the same state is restored on the next visit.
-- Tool call outputs appear as inline tables or JSON blocks below the assistant’s reply.
+- Tool call outputs appear as inline tables or JSON blocks right under the assistant’s reply.
 - Guests receive high-level summaries; signed-in users inherit their `role` (stored on the `users` table) to unlock additional datasets.
+- Use the header controls to cycle themes, reset the conversation, or collapse the widget without losing your history.

 ## API Usage
 ### POST `/chat-agent/message`